grossconstance0/notes/README.md

 # 2023-12-03
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It reminds us that trying to optimize code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
 Instead, focus on writing clean, maintainable code first, and only optimize when profiling reveals specific performance bottlenecks.

+# 2023-12-04
+- "Premature optimization is the root of all evil." - Donald Knuth.

+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling to identify bottlenecks.